reginabally/task-tracker/README.md

   - Customize prompts for personalized summary generation
   - First-person voice summaries ready for performance reviews
   - Download summaries as Markdown files for easy sharing and storage
+- **Desktop Version:** A native desktop app with all the features of the web version

 ## Setup and Installation